Mere Women co-host The Bridge and talk Sydney post-punk with Ryan Saar

 Mere Women co-hosted our 100% local music show, The Bridge, with Ryan Saar last week – because no one loves Sydney bands like a Sydney band.
 Amy and Flyn from the Marrickville post-punk outfit shared a playlist of their favourite local tracks, including Orion, Big White, Seekae and HANNAHBAND.

-FBi favourites for a few years ne, Mere Women make music that’s brooding, dark, and unsettling in all the right ways.
+The FBi favourites make music that’s brooding, dark and unsettling in all the right ways.
 Their most recent single ‘Numb’ was released on a split 7-inch vinyl with Melbourne’s Gold Class.

 Ryan asked Amy and Flyn about this 7-inch and the resurgence of the split EP format, which seems tied to what he feels is a “golden period of Australian post-punk and punk”.